Karl Brunner (SS general): Biography

 During his time in Italy, Brunner, a fanatical Nazi, was responsible for the deportation of Italian Jews to extermination camps and reprisals against Italian civilians and partisans.
 Shortly after his arrival in Northern Italy, on 12 September 1943, he ordered the arrest of all Jews in his jurisdiction.

 Brunner has been blamed for some the final atrocities committed by Germany in Italy, after the German surrender.
 After the surrender, celebrations of the Italian-speaking population broke out that saw 11 people killed in Merano on 30 April and 41 people killed at Bolzano on 3 May 1945, when Wehrmacht and SS units fired on civilians.
 This and the encounters between German troops and Italian partisans has been referred to as the Battle of Bolzano (Battaglia di Bolzano).

 Brunner was arrested in Bolzano on 13 May 1945.
 He spend the next three years in British Prisoner of War Camps, the final year of it at Island Farm, and was released in May 1948.
 During his time in the SS he rose to the rank Generalmajor of the police, promoted on 21 October 1942, and SS-Brigadeführer (brigadier general), promoted on 9 November 1942.
 He was also awarded the Iron Cross first class in January 1945.
-His membership number in the SS was 107,161 and in the Nazi Party, 1,903,386.

 In post-war Germany, Brunner worked for the Gehlen Organization, a predecessor of the Bundesnachrichtendienst, the domestic West German intelligence service.
 In 1956, he re-entered Bavarian government service, rising to the rank of a Regierungsrat in the district of Pfaffenhofen.
 Brunner never faced any charges for his criminal conduct in the SS during the war.